GFK Pobeda

-FK Pobeda (ФК Победа) was a football club based in the city of Prilep, North Macedonia.
+GFK Pobeda (ГФК Победа) is a football club based in the city of Prilep, North Macedonia.
+They currently play in the Macedonian Third League (Region 4).

 History

-The club was founded in 1941 as Goce Delčev and renamed in 1950 to FK Pobeda.
+The club was founded in 1941 in then Bulgaria ruled Vardar Macedonia as Goce Delčev and renamed in 1950 to FK Pobeda.
 FK Pobeda has been a winner of Macedonian First League for two times (eight times as Republic League in Yugoslavia), and Macedonian Football Cup for one time (eight times as Republic Cup in Yugoslavia).
 Their first great period was the 1950s, when they won the Republic Cup for the first time in 1951.
 One year later Pobeda won its first championship title in 1952 and in 1954 the second one.
 They waited for 4 years for their next trophy they won the Republic Cup for the second time in 1958.
 Next year 1959 they became champions of SR Macedonia again.
 They continued with their winning series in the 1960s.
 Pobeda won its 3rd cup in 1960, and again the cup masters won their 4th cup in 1961.
 Next year it was time for a new championship title in 1962, and then the duble crown in 1963.
 Last trophy in the 1960s was 1964 Republic Cup for the 6th time.
 In the late 1960s and early 1970s Pobeda had a stagnation period although it was on the top most of the time and they played pretty good in the cup too.
 Finally after 13 years Pobeda won again, and again it was the Macedonian Republic Cup in 1977 for the 7th time.
 Two years after Pobeda was back on track winning its 5th title after 16 years waiting.
 Two years after in 1981 Pobeda did it again 7th time champion of SR Macedonia.
 The 1980s was their last good period and they won their 8th championship title in 1986.
 Next year it was time to win the cup again and they did it for the 8th time in 1987 (and last time in the part of Yugoslavia).